kexiZeroing/kexiZeroing.github.io/src/posts/url-driven-state-in-react.md

 This version of the code works well.
 No effects, no juggling multiple states to keep them in sync, and no bugs.

 Learning how to spot duplicated sources of truth is a big step in leveling up as a React developer.
-The next time you find yourself fighting a bug that has some confusing `useEffect` code behind it, instead of trying to fix the edge case by adding one more branch of logic or introducing another effect, instead:
+The next time you find yourself fighting a bug that has some confusing `useEffect` code behind it, instead of trying to fix the edge case by adding one more branch of logic or introducing another effect, try this:
 - Pause, and take a step back from the details of the effect code
 - See if the effect is setting some state
 - Check to see whether that state is already represented in some other component or external system, and
 - If it is, eliminate it

+More advanced features to note here from the article [Managing Advanced Search Param Filtering in the Next.js App Router](https://aurorascharff.no/posts/managing-advanced-search-param-filtering-next-app-router).

+The issue for the search/filter: It all comes down to the way the Next.js router works.
+We click a category, but the URL does not update until the data fetching is resolved.
+The router is waiting for the server components to finish rendering on the server before it updates the URL.
+Since we are relying on the URL to be updated instantly, our implementation logic breaks.

+We learn to track the pending state of the search with `useTransition()`, implement a responsive category filter with `useOptimistic()`, and coordinate the search and filter state with a React Context provider.
+Finally, we switched to using `nuqs` *(a library that provides a type-safe way to manage search params as state in React)* for a more robust solution.